sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ## Appendix D - Definitions

 IT Solution
-: An IT Solution is the combination of 1 or many IT Products, which are in turn comprised of 1 or many Software and/or Hardware, acquired through many possible ways: built internally, acquired as open source, provided by a company as an executable application under a proprietary licence, as a standalone device, or used as a service through a subscription model.
+: An IT Solution is the combination of one or many IT Products, which are in turn comprised of one or many Software and/or Hardware, acquired through many possible ways: built internally, acquired as open source, provided by a company as an executable application under a proprietary licence, as a standalone device, or used as a service through a subscription model.
 (See the following standard IITB definition.)

 IT Product
 : The combination of software, infrastructure, and their configuration.